 Infants and children are typically more vulnerable to lead in drinking water than the general population.
 It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you
+If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
+Additional information is available from the Safe Drinking Water Hotline (800-426-4761).

 Some or all of our drinking water is supplied from another water system.
-The table below lists all of the drinking water contaminants, which were detected during the 2019 calendar year from the water systems that we purchase drinking water from.
+The table below lists all of the drinking water contaminants, which were detected during the 2020 calendar year from the water systems that we purchase drinking water from.